lotherk/tmpl/README.md

 	     Print version and exit

      -f, --force
-	     Force output generation even if PROGRAM failes on a template...
+	     Force output generation even if PROGRAM fails on a template...
 	     Use with caution!

      -c, --cat